 Navigating through the plethora of WSET affiliates, Grape Experience emerges as a top choice, primarily due to its asynchronous class structure and the inclusion of weekly online Zoom meetings with instructors.
 Grape Experience stands out for its overall excellence, led by the exceptional teaching abilities of Adam Chase and a team of dedicated educators.

-Third Place: International Sommelier Guild
+International Sommelier Guild

 Claiming the third spot is the International Sommelier Guild (ISG), renowned for its elevated production value, albeit occasionally compromised by outdated information.
 While headquartered in the United States, ISG has expanded globally, offering online programs in multiple languages, including Russian, Spanish, and Chinese.
 The programs, delivered through an outstanding asynchronous learning experience, rely solely on audio lectures, prompting a desire to include video instructions to enrich the learning process.